lukas-krecan/JsonUnit/README.md

 ```

 ## <a name="object-mapper-cust"></a>Jackson Object Mapper customization
-If you need to customize Jacson 2 Object Mapper, you can do using [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).
+If you need to customize Jackson 2 Object Mapper, you can do using [SPI](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html).
 Implement `net.javacrumbs.jsonunit.providers.Jackson2ObjectMapperProvider`.

 ```java